evendrow/cs236g/README.md

 python main.py --cfg src/configs/ones.yaml
 ```

 This will create an `experiments` folder in the root directory with logging and visualization outputs generated during training.
-This will also generate a loss plot, desired histogram, and achieved histogram.
+This will also generate a loss plot, desired histogram, achieved histogram, and model checkpoint.

 ## Examples